statsmaths/dh-network-lab/README.md

 ### Step 4: Select topics of interest

+Next, you will want to select which topics of law to visualize.
+Here, for the demo, I'll select the two codes regarding de-segregation:

 ```{r}
 select_topic_cites(20040, 20050)
 ```

+For a list of all the available codes, see [this table](https://github.com/statsmaths/dh_network_lab/blob/master/issue_codes.csv).
+You can select as many issues as you want by seperating them with commas in the call to the function `select_topic_cites`.
+You can also re-run just this function with new codes to modify the plots in the next step.

 ### Step 5: Plot the data

+You can now create an interactive plot of your network!
 There are several functions available for plotting the network using different coloring schemes for the nodes.
+The graph shows links between two cases where one case cited the other case in the decision.
-Try these one at a time.
+Try these one at a time:

 ```{r}
 plot_centrality()